" />

-Your improv teacher, Remy Bertrand, is in the small club of improvisation facilitators with more than 10,000 hours of teaching experience.
-Currently based in London, UK, Remy has been teaching and training people in improvisation internationally since 2006 with Imprology, as well as in drama schools, universities, charities, and other institutions.
-He has directed several large-scale improvised performances with Zootrophic, a multi-discipline ensemble.
-Remy also has co-directed improvised short films with Peter Snowdon and is hosting Love Explosion, an improvised open-stage show.
+Remy Bertrand is part of a select group of improvisation facilitators with over 10,000 hours of teaching experience.
+Based in London, UK, Remy has been teaching and training people in improvisation internationally since 2006 through Imprology, as well as in drama schools, universities, charities, and other institutions.
+He has directed several large-scale improvised performances with Zootrophic, a multi-disciplinary ensemble, and has co-directed improvised short films with Peter Snowdon.
+Remy also hosts (Love Explosion), an improvised open-stage show.

-Remy has trained most recently with John Write (Impro, Clown) Kate Hilder and Sten Rudstrom (Action Theatre) Mary Overlie (Six Viewpoints), Lee Simpson (Open Space, Impro), Lucy Hopkins (Clown) and Punch Drunk (Immersive Theatre).
+His recent training includes work with John Wright (Impro, Clown), Kate Hilder and Sten Rudstrom (Action Theatre), Mary Overlie (Six Viewpoints), Lee Simpson (Open Space, Impro), Lucy Hopkins (Clown), and Punchdrunk (Immersive Theatre).

 Marianne Hooper (Pixie) has a deep understanding of improvisation thanks to a strong commitment to the form and a neuro-atypical mind.
 She trained as an actor at East 15 and Clean Break Theatre Company, and as an improviser and impro teacher and trainer with Remy Bertrand at Imprology.
 Marianne has studied theoretical physics at UCL as well as Mindfulness, Reiki, Judo and numerous schools of psychotherapy.
 She is a regular performer with the ensemble improvisation company Zootrophic.